What is social anxiety disorder?

 Is being shy the same as having social anxiety?

 No. Shyness is just temporary discomfort in social interactions.
-It’s not a disorder.
-Social anxiety is constant and persistent and, depending on the severity, can be disruptive.
+Social anxiety is constant and persistent, and depending on the severity, social anxiety can be disruptive.

-In what ways can social anxiety be disruptive?
+In what ways can not treating social anxiety disorder be disruptive?

-Children with social anxiety will have a hard time establishing relationships with other kids and might struggle with school because they don’t want to be there or around other kids.
+Children with social and anxiety disorders will have a hard time establishing relationships with other kids.
+They might struggle with school because they don't want to be there or around other kids.
 Adults might struggle with work communication and presentations, which can significantly affect their standing in the company and lead to being laid off if their performance keeps dropping.

 Join 10,000+ teams using Carepatron to be more productive